9 min read

 Best practices also include clear payroll management systems and regular compliance checks to stay aligned with local regulations.
 For more on how scheduling impacts profitability, read our guide on how to reduce restaurant costs.

-Training staff on how to minimize food waste goes beyond kitchen savings—it builds awareness and accountability across the team.
+Training staff on how to minimize food waste goes beyond kitchen savings.
+It also builds awareness and accountability across the team.
 When everyone understands portion control, proper storage, and prep techniques, it directly supports labor efficiency and contributes to broader cost reduction.

 This is especially true in restaurants that rely on in-house food production to maintain consistency and quality while managing labor expenses.
 This focus on reducing waste also helps control food costs, contributing to overall profitability.

-Managing labor costs isn’t just about scheduling and systems—it’s also about people.
+Managing labor costs isn’t just about scheduling and systems.
+It’s also about your people.
 Reducing labor costs is easier when retention is high and roles are clearly defined.

 Improving retention directly helps control labor costs by minimizing turnover and onboarding expenses.
 Here are two workforce-focused strategies that can help maintain a strong team while keeping labor expenses under control:

-Offering competitive pay and benefits remains one of the most effective ways to reduce turnover—it’s simple and proven.
+Offering competitive pay and benefits remains one of the most effective ways to reduce turnover.
 When workers feel valued and fairly compensated, employee satisfaction increases, and they’re more likely to stay.
 This directly reduces the cost of hiring and training new staff, and contributes to lower overall labor expenses.

 Providing opportunities for growth through training and career development also helps.
 When staff see a future with your business, they’re less likely to leave, saving recruitment and onboarding costs.